Thursday, February 28, 2019

 February 28, 2019

-He was born a month early however, so that was a pretty big surprise.
-That Saturday morning my wife woke me up and told me she thinks she peed the bed.
+However, he was born a month early, so that was a big surprise.
+That Saturday morning, my wife woke me up and told me she thought she had peed on the bed.

 My wife told me she was up and couldn't fall back to sleep.

-When I got up 3 hours later she informed me that her water may have broke since she continued to leak like a faucet.
+When I got up 3 hours later, she informed me that her water may have broken because she had continued leaking like a faucet.

-Naturally we ended up in the hospital where we were told that the baby was on its way.
-And just like that, she was checked in, tagged, pricked with an IV bag and rolled into a labor and delivery room.
+Naturally, we ended up in the hospital, where we were told the baby was coming.
+And just like that, she was checked in, tagged, pricked with an IV bag, and rolled into a labor and delivery room.

-“Excuse me,” I said to the nurse while standing outside my room just in front of the nurses station.
+"Excuse me," I said to the nurse outside my room just before the nurse's station.

-“Of course, I’m no doctor.
-And I will come across as an overzealous, new dad.
+"Of course, I'm no doctor.
+And I will come across as an overzealous new dad.
 And maybe I have had too much caffeine.
-And honestly, you know most of my knowledge is from what I have seen in the movies.
+Most of my knowledge comes from what I have seen in the movies.
 And in the movies, when the contractions are reduced well, the baby has to be coming, right?
-She’s went from 5 minute contractions to 2 minutes contractions.
-That has to be something indicating birth?”
+She's gone from 5-minute contractions to 2-minute contractions.
+That has to be something indicating birth?"

 The nurse walked in and gloved up her hand.
 She laughed.
-Snd gently felt to see where the baby was.
+And gently felt to see where the baby was.

 "Holy crap!
 She's 100% dilated."

 She ran out.
-While ripping the glove off her hand, tossed it in the trash and went out the door to go get the cavalry.
+While ripping the glove off her hand, she tossed it in the trash and went to get the cavalry.

-About 10 seconds later the medical staff rushed like hordes in The Walking Dead ready to fest.
-The phenominal doctor walked in cool, calm, and collected.
+About 10 seconds later, the medical staff rushed like hordes in The Walking Dead, ready to fest.
+The phenomenal doctor walked in cool, calm, and collected.

 "Push!
 Lina," the doctor said.